Intersection/cg-coffee-bot/HALL-OF-FAME.md

 Sara Hopper - Aided in finding the root cause of the mysterious "Did someone just pour their coffee back in the pot?" bug

 Michael Maeng - Aided in finding the root cause of the USB scale poweroff bug

+Jack Senechal - I believe that we used his USB scale reading Python script - https://gist.github.com/jacksenechal/5862530 - in our prototypes